Macular Edema Quiz

 Things seem to be warped or distorted

-Your doctor may ask these questions to diagnose macular edema
+Your doctor may ask these questions to check for this disease:

-Do things in your vision look distorted?
+Are things in your vision distorted?

 The primary treatment for macular edema involves steroids and anti-inflammatory medications to reduce swelling.
 These medications are typically administered through eye drops or injections into the eye.
 Depending on the cause of your macular edema, your doctor may recommend additional procedures, such as laser therapy.

-View the symptoms of Macular edema
+View the symptoms of Macular Edema

-Diseases related to Macular edema
+Diseases related to Macular Edema

 References